RahatSaqib/scrapping-node/README.md

 &nbsp; &nbsp; Ans:  For error solving I have used  Promise for rejecting any request to cache for identifying the exact problem or error.If any request rejects it stores the 404 NOT FOUND property on the url object..

 #### 2. Accessing more ads from this link than the limit allows (max 50 pages)?
 &nbsp; &nbsp; Ans: No, I can't access more ads because the given link or url has only 8/9 pages for scrapping.
-But where rather than this given url , I have tried the mercedez car section where there hav 59 pages of items.
-I can scrape it but it takes to much response time.
+But rather than this given url , I have tried the Mercedes car section where there are 59 pages of items.
+I can scrape it but it takes too much response time.

 #### 3. Experience with CI/CD tools?
 &nbsp; &nbsp; Ans: Yes, I experienced CI/CD tools in this project.
 Whenever I push an update on git , it tests the api's with scripted test cases.
 Continuous Deployment can not happen because I did not write any script for any deployment.
 It is done locally.